sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### I have a feature request, bug report, or some feedback

 [Send it here.](https://sindresorhus.com/feedback?product=Photo%20Widget&referrer=Website-FAQ)

+#### I'm not seeing the new widget settings for showing date and album title

+Try adding a new widget.
+Sometimes existing widgets get stuck and don't receive new settings.
+This is a iOS bug and out of my control.

+#### Some widget settings are missing

+Same as the above.

 #### How do I add a widget to the home screen?